WordPress/openverse/documentation/meta/incidents/runbooks/incident_response_runbook.md

 causes of the incident and/or gaps in the incident response process.
 [Here is a recent example.](https://docs.google.com/document/d/1VGCWR85ipt_grLbDu_mKN31RAPTNEL_emvqDj1vcg20/edit) The postmortem process should generate action items and follow-up work that must be managed and prioritized appropriately.
+The team may not have capacity to perform a postmortem on each incident, but should do so for any incident that is particularly severe or has a high likelihood of recurrence.
+Once a postmortem has been completed, the status tag of the P2 should be updated to `#status-reviewed`.